dimitymiller/cac-openset/README.md

 ```

 ## Pre-trained Models
+NOTE: These pre-trained models are now out-dated as they are for the old trial splits.
+You will need to train models for the existing trial splits.
 The trained models used for our paper can be found in the 'networks/weights/' folder.

 CAC-trained open set classifier weights are stored as: